-Boat builders build, assemble and repair a wide range of smaller vessels such as power boats, canal boats and yachts, using materials such as wood and fibreglass.
+Boat builders build, assemble and repair a wide range of smaller vessels such as power boats, lifeboats, canal boats and yachts, using materials such as wood and fibreglass.

 Ship builders build, assemble and repair large vessels such as warships, submarines, ferries, cruise ships and tankers, using materials such as steel and other metals.
 You would usually specialise in a particular area, such as electrics, pipe work, steel work or welding.